pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`easing_example_1`

-This piece of example Python code demonstrates the concept of using easing functions in animation using the Arcade library.
-Easing functions are mathematical equations that control the acceleration and deceleration of movement, creating more natural and visually appealing animations.
-In this example, different easing functions are applied to the movement of circles on the screen, showcasing various types of easing effects such as linear, ease-in, ease-out, smoothstep, elastic, and others.
-The code shows how to integrate these easing functions to smoothly update the position of objects over time, leading to more fluid and visually interesting animations.
+The given Python code explains the utilization of easing functions for positioning using the Arcade library.
+Easing functions are used to give a dynamic or 'animation-like' motion to a static object in programming.
+It does not simply move the object from one point to another but adds a bit of realism to its movement by accelerating and decelerating it.
+The example also shows how to use easing for angles.
+It covers various easing types like linear, ease out, ease in, smoothstep, ease in/out, ease out elastic, ease in back, and many more.
+These easing types decide the speed of the object at different instances producing various motion effects.
+This script displays balls moving across the screen using these different types of easings to illustrate their effects and compare them visually.

 easing_example_2.py
 -------------------